 In the South Coast Air Basin, the primary driver for ozone formation is NOx emissions, and mobile sources contribute approximately 88 percent of the NOx emissions in this region, as shown in Figure 2.
-Given this contribution, significant cuts in pollution from these sources are needed, therefore the proposed mobile source strategy calls for establishing requirements for cleaner technologies (both near-zero and zero) and deploying these technologies into fleet. requiring the cleaner and renewable fuels, and ensuring continued clean performance in use.
+Given this contribution, significant cuts in pollution from these sources are needed, therefore the proposed mobile source strategy calls for establishing requirements for cleaner technologies (both near-zero and zero) and deploying these technologies into requiring fleet. cleaner renewable fuels, and ensuring continued clean performance in use.